divyankachaudhari/divyankachaudhari.github.io/about.md

 I am interested in computer science and software engineering.
 I'm trying to build up this website by adding my side-projects to it.
 My wide array of personal projects keep me busy.
-The field of operating systems is currently intriguing to me, and I'm trying to learn more about it and its research area.
+The field of networks is currently intriguing to me, and I'm trying to learn more about it and its research area.
 Thanks to my friend/s who keep throwing resources and information at my face (in a good way).
 On the side, I want to learn contributing to open source.

 I want to work towards creating accessible and high quality educational resources in some way.
 I've lived and learned over the internet, and want to give back.
 Last (to last?) summer, I also launched [CovEd India](https://www.covedindia.org/) with my friends on the onset of pandemic.